georghammerl/4C/doc/documentation/src/installation/installation.rst

 |FOURC| uses SuperLUDist indirectly via the Trilinos package Amesos/Amesos2 for directly solving linear systems of equations in distributed memory fashion.
 See the `superLU repository <https://github.com/xiaoyeli/superlu_dist>`_ for details and downloads.

-**ArborX**

-ArborX can be used as optional dependency inside |FOURC| for utilizing it's tree-based search algorithms.
-See the `ArborX repository <https://github.com/arborx/ArborX>`_ for details and downloads.

-.. _trilinos:

-**Trilinos**

-This external dependency can be downloaded from the `Trilinos Github repository <https://github.com/trilinos/Trilinos>`_ .
-Currently supported versions are listed in ``<4C_sourceDir>/dependencies/supported_version/Trilinos.txt``.
-An older supported version will be supported for at least six months after its introduction.
-Afterwards, the version may be dropped at any time.

-.. note:: As 4C is still depending on Epetra based Trilinos code, the last official update will for now happen with the last available Trilinos hash still supporting Epetra (currently expected for mid of November).

-.. _suitesparse:

-**SuiteSparse**

-|FOURC| uses SuiteSparse indirectly via the Trilinos package Amesos2 for directly solving linear systems of equations.
-See the `SuiteSparse repository <https://github.com/DrTimothyAldenDavis/SuiteSparse>`_ for details and downloads.

-On Linux based systems the package can be installed using ``sudo apt install libsuitesparse-dev``.

-.. _superludist:

-**SuperLUDist**

-|FOURC| uses SuperLUDist indirectly via the Trilinos package Amesos2 for directly solving linear systems of equations in distributed memory fashion.
-See the `superLU repository <https://github.com/xiaoyeli/superlu_dist>`_ for details and downloads.

 .. _arborx:

 **ArborX**